divaricatum/cl-faq/README.md

 <span id="s14q7"></span>

-### <span id="rightAlt">Why does the right Alt key no longer work in 8.2?</span>
+### <span id="rightAlt">Why does the right Alt key not work the same as the left Alt key?</span>

-The default righthand behavior for keyboard shortcuts and invoking menus in the IDE (and Common Graphics applications) changed in Allegro CL 8.2.

-Common Graphics no longer handles the righthand alt key on the Windows platform because that overrides its functionality on some keyboards (especially European keyboards) for entering characters that don't have dedicated keys.
+Common Graphics does not handle the righthand alt key on the Windows platform because that overrides its functionality on some keyboards (especially European keyboards) for entering characters that don't have dedicated keys.
 You can revert to the old functionality by setting the